browserengineering/book/book/styles.md

-This function takes index `i` pointing to the start of the value and increments it through any word characters,[^word-chars] much like `literal`.
-But unlike `literal`, it also returns the word as parsed data, and to do that it stores where it started and extracts the substring it moved through.
+This function takes index `i` pointing to the start of the value and increments it through any word characters,[^word-chars] much like `whitespace`.
+But unlike `whitespace`, it also returns the word as parsed data, and to do that it stores where it started and extracts the substring it moved through.
 Also note the check: if `i` didn't advance, that means `i` didn't point at a word to begin with.

 [^word-chars]: I've chosen the set of word characters here to cover